Skenkel/Anime_Rec/README.md

 If we examine the polarizing show Bakemonogatari:
 ![user_score_cosrim_bakemono.png](user_score_cosrim_bakemono.png?raw=true)
-We see one of the downside of this form of recomendation system.
-We see 10 recomendations for the sequels to Bakemonogatari, and 1 recomendation for another work by the same author (Katanagatari).
-While this certainly indicates that these are similar, shows, it is likely that using this system of similarity with the MAL dataset will give 'possible recs' that the user has allready seen, but not scored, or is already aware of.
+We see one of the downsides of this form of recommendation system.
+We see 10 recommendations for the sequels to Bakemonogatari, and 1 recommendation for another work by the same author (Katanagatari).
+While this certainly indicates that these are similar shows, it is likely that using this system of similarity with the MAL dataset will give 'possible recs' that the user has already seen, but not scored, or is already aware of.

 ##### Type 2: Anime Review  NLP TF-IDF   Cosine Distance collaborative filtering
 Review_Sim shows the code for this.
-We begin by merging all of our reviews  into a one dataframe and removin duplicates.
+We begin by merging all of our reviews  into a one dataframe and removing duplicates.
 Then we generate a dataframe that consists of each row containing one  anime with every review's text merged together.
-Then we use a TF-IDF (Term Frequency, Inverse Document Frequency) vectorizer generate a sparse matrix for each anime.
+Then we use a TF-IDF (Term Frequency, Inverse Document Frequency) vectorizer to generate a sparse matrix for each anime.
 We use some custom stop-words (such as anime), which we want the vectorizer to ignore.
-N-grams are set from 1-3, which means that two word phrases (Such as 'moe trash', are treated as a word to vecotrized and counted)
+N-grams are set from 1-3, which means that two word phrases (Such as 'moe trash', are treated as a word to vectorized and counted)
 In short, this is taking every 1 to 3 word phrase in every review, determining how often that 'word' appears in review text for one anime (such as cowboy bebop) and compares it to how often that 'word' appears in all reviews.

-There are few ways we can vecotrize this, namely, we can do all words, with all counts, all words with a binary(count of 0 or 1) or we can slice this down to 900 most common words.
+There are few ways we can vectorize this, namely, we can do all words, with all counts, all words with a binary(count of 0 or 1) or we can slice this down to 900 most common words.
 To clean up the text before we vectorize it, we remove some common stop words, and replace that name of the anime with the word 'anime_name' (which is also ignored)
 With this sparse matrix of values, we can once again compute cosine pairwise distance between all shows.
 (So shows which are described by anime fans using similar uncommon words will be closer to each other).
 We then turn these similarity scores into a dataframe which allows us to look at shows most similar to each other.